franciscogonmir/streaming-analitics/readme.md

 To test the application, there is a script located at random_data_sender.sh which can be executed from within the application.
 You can observe the inserted records through the logs or by connecting to the database.
 Afterwards, you can test the query endpoints.

+For the query endpoints, you can use Swagger in localization [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).